microsoft/semantic-kernel/java/README.md

 # Semantic Kernel for Java

-Semantic Kernel (SK) is a lightweight SDK that lets you easily mix conventional programming languages with the latest in Large Language Model (LLM) AI "prompts" with templating, chaining, and planning capabilities out-of-the-box.
+Semantic Kernel (SK) is a lightweight foundation that lets you easily mix conventional programming languages with the latest in
+Large Language Model (LLM) AI "prompts" with templating, chaining, and planning capabilities out-of-the-box.

 To learn more about Microsoft Semantic Kernel, visit the [Microsoft Semantic Kernel documentation](https://learn.microsoft.com/en-us/semantic-kernel/whatissk).

-The Semantic Kernel for Java is an SDK that implements the key concepts of the Semantic Kernel in Java.
-It is designed to be used in Java applications and services in an idiomatic way, and to be easily integrated with other Java libraries and frameworks.
+The Microsoft Semantic Kernel for Java is a library that implements the key concepts and foundations of Microsoft Semantic Kernel.
+It is designed to be used in Java applications in both client (desktop, mobile, CLIs) and server environments in an idiomatic way, and to be easily integrated with other Java libraries and frameworks.

 ## Get started